 Prior to filing a lawsuit on behalf of a client, the attorney must determine the most appropriate place to file the lawsuit.
 Whether the case can be heard in state court, and which state, or whether it must be heard in federal court is often an early point of contention between plaintiff’s counsel and the defendant’s counsel.

 Both sides will have their preference based on their perceived advantage in which court hears the case.
 But ultimately it is up to the court if they can hear the case.
 In order to hear a case, a court must have the authority over the legal matters at issue in the case, subject jurisdiction, and the court must also have authority over the parties in the case, personal jurisdiction.
+Learn more about our Aviation Accident practice.

 In the 2014 landmark decision, Daimler AG v.
 Bauman, the U.S. Supreme Court added substantial challenges to securing the best jurisdiction for plaintiffs’ cases, particularly aviation accident cases.
 Daimler is likely the final step in the trend in personal jurisdiction analysis favoring specific over general jurisdiction.
 To learn more about the impact of Daimler AG v.
 Bauman, read the Kreindler attorney article, Jurisdiction After Daimler AG v.
 Bauman, by Justin Green and Steve Pounian.